Run KSTAR on Galaxy#

 2. Upload your phosphoproteomic data file by clicking on the “Single Dataset” icon, then select the ‘…’ option to upload a dataset.
 Then click the “Upload” button in the bottom left corner of the pop up.

 3. Assuming you would like to upload a local file, click on the “Choose local file” button to browse your computer for the file you wish to upload.
 Find your file and select it.
+Usually, Galaxy does a good job of autodetecting the file format, but you may want to specify it explicitly (must be CSV or tabular/tsv).
 Once selected, click the “Start” button to begin the upload process.
 Finally, click the checkmark that appears to confirm the upload.

 4. When you close the window, you should see your uploaded dataset in the right panel, called the “History” panel.
 It should also now appear as an option in the dropdown menu under the “Upload your experiment” section.
 As a side note, you can choose to give the history a name by clicking on the pencil icon at the top of the History panel.